Paola62010/cookbook/README.md

 ### Acknowledgements

-Thank you to Code Institute and the tutors for putting up with my questions and pointing me in the right direction.
+Thank you to Code Institute, the tutors and my mentor for putting up with my questions and pointing me in the right direction.